'Become A Researcher'

 Keith Norris, MD, PhD

 As a young boy growing up in the Jamaica neighborhood of Queens, New York, Norris was passionate about science and math–interests that eventually led him down the path of becoming a researcher.
 He attended Cornell University to pursue medicine and he ultimately graduated with a Doctor of Medicine from Howard University.
+In 2014, he earned a PhD in religious, spiritual and metaphysical philosophy.

 He has co-authored hundreds of articles in peer-reviewed journals, as well as scientific abstracts.
 He also serves on the editorial boards for Ethnicity & Disease, the Journal of the American Society of Nephrology and the Clinical Journal of the American Society of Nephrology.